thomasdoerr/volumio-equalizer/README.md

 pcm.plugequal {
   type equal;
   # Modify the line below if you don't
-  # want to use sound card 0.
+  # want to use sound card 1.

-  slave.pcm "plughw:0,0";
+  slave.pcm "plughw:1,0";
-  # slave.pcm "plughw:1,0"; for card 1
+  # slave.pcm "plughw:0,0"; for card 0

   # or if you want to use with multiple applications output to dmix
   # slave.pcm "plug:dmix"